Skip to content

 02

-Cleaning Garnet
+Cleaning garnet

-Recharging and Purification
+Recharging and purifying

-Fumigation with sage or palo santo can also purify the garnet of accumulated negative energies, preparing it for a new cycle of use.
+Fumigation with sage or palo santo can also purify garnet of accumulated negative energies, preparing it for a new cycle of use.